tbosys/docs/README.md

 * For a one click install check the Starter Project & CLI
 * For a demo checkout the Example Projects in /examples

-## Primary Open Source Dependencies

-* React
-* Material UI Componentes
-* Serverless Framework
-* GraphQl
-* Knex
+## Get Started Immediately
+You don’t need to install or configure tools like Webpack or Babel.
+They are preconfigured and hidden so that you can focus on the code.

+Create a project, and you’re good to go.

-## Primary AWS Services
+## Philosophy

-* Gateway API
-* Lambda
-* Step Functions
-* RDS ( MYSQL & Postgres )
-* Dynamo DB
-* Route 53
-* Code Pipeline
-* Cloudwatch
-* SNS & SQS & SES
+No Configuration Required: You don't need to configure anything.
+A reasonably good configuration of both development and production builds is handled for you so you can focus on writing code.

+No Lock-In: You can “eject” to a custom setup at any time.
+Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

 ## What's Included

-* Material UI Highly Interactive Admin with great UX.
+* Admin Web & Mobile Single Page Application.
-* Perfomant Real World (Rest or GraphQL ) API Server
+* Perfomant Real World API Server.
-* Managed ( MySql or Postgres ) Database with autobackup and restore.
+* Managed Database with autobackup and restore.
 Multi-AZ.
-* Code Pipeline for staging and production enviroments ( DB, API's, UI ) with rollback.
+* CI/CD code pipeline for staging and production enviroments ( DB, API's, UI ) with rollback.
 * Email based passwordless authentication and JWK based auhotizations
 * Role and Profile based user access with row lever sharing.
 * Step Functions for long running background processes such as PDF generation and invoice printing.